OGGM/oggm/docs/input-data.rst

     @savefig plot_border_size.png width=100%
     plt.tight_layout(); plt.show()

-For runs into the Little Ice Age, a border value of 160 should be enough.
+Users should choose the map border parameter depending on the expected glacier growth in their simulations.
+For simulations into the 21st century, a border value of 40 is sufficient, but 80 is safer in case temperature is stabilizing or cooling in certaion regions / scenarios.
-For simulations into the 21st century, a border value of 40 is sufficient, but 80 is safer in case scenarios are stabilizing.
+For runs into the Little Ice Age, a border value of 160 is recommended.

 Users should be aware that the amount of data to download isn't small, especially for full directories at processing level 3.
 Here is an indicative